 Captiva – This beautiful three story home, with six bedrooms, has its own private beach.
 Be sure to check out the windows above the kitchen cabinets, the blue tiled curbless shower, and the front door.

-Old Naples – This house has everything you think of when you think “beach vacation”, and it has a pool.
+Old Naples – This house is another Gulf coast vacation rental.
+It has everything you think of when you think “beach vacation”, and it has a pool.
 It’s light, bright and airy, and the Key West style of the home is just perfect.
 It was featured in the book “Dreamhouses: Beach Homes and Cottages in Naples”.

 Destin – This beautiful home has some astonishing stats: 7,000 s.f., sleeps thirty-two (what?!?), a dining room that seats twenty, and a pool with 100,000 gallons of water.
 You have to check out the canoe chandelier, the swim-up bar, and the kitchen bar stools.
 It really could be your own private resort.